Guest post by Bravado Trading

 Judging by the speed with which major financial institutions across the globe are adopting blockchain technology, the answer to that seems to be sooner rather than later.

-Stay tuned for our next guest post from Bravado Trading: Order Type Basics.
+Check out our next guest post from Bravado Trading: Order Type Basics